 A short distance from the cathedral and belonging to the neighborhood of Albergueria was our next stop.
 Without doubt the most famous point of interest of the city, La Cappella Palatina and Palazzo dei Normanni.

-The Capella Palatina is a chapel of the Norman period.
-Just to enter leaves you without words.
-The floor is inlaid with marble, the ceiling with Mozarabic wood and already inside the most famous and best preserved Norman mosaics in the world, with a gold background and gemstone bezels.
-The illumination of the chapel makes it possible to see why Palermo was one of the principal capitals and axis in 12th century Europe.
+The Capella Palatina is a chapel from the Norman period.
+As soon as you enter, it leaves you speechless.
+The floor stands out for the marble incrustations and the ceiling for the Mozarabs made of wood.
+However, the most famous and best preserved Normandy mosaics in the world, with a gold background and settings of precious stones was the thing we like the most.
+The illumination of the chapel, makes understand why Palermo was one of the capitals and main axes in the Europe of the XII century.

 Adjacent to the Chapel is the Palazzo dei Normanni, seat of the Sicilian Parliament and which we were lucky to visit since Monday to Thursday holds parliamentary sessions.